 A hurricane is a force to be reckoned with.
-In 2018, hurricane Michael caused almost \$50 billion in damage and was the first Category 5 storm to make landfall in the U.S. since 1992.
-In 2017, Hurricane Harvey made landfall at San Jose Island, Texas, and caused over \$125 billion in damage across Texas and Louisiana, second only to Hurricane Katrina for the most costly storm on record.
-Hurricane Sandy in 2012 ravaged the Northeast, killing more than 200 people.
+In 2018, South Pacific or Indian Ocean are called cyclones, and hurricane Michael caused almost \$50 billion in damage hurricanes are tropical storms that form in either the and was the first Category 5 storm to make landfall in Atlantic or Eastern Pacific Basin.
+They are monitored by the U.S. since 1992.
+In 2017, Hurricane Harvey made the National Hurricane Center. landfall at San Jose Island, Texas, and caused over \$125 These squalls are given names when they display a billion in damage across Texas and Louisiana, second only to Hurricane Katrina for the most costly storm on rotating pattern and wind speeds of at least 39 miles record.
+Hurricane Sandy in 2012 ravaged the Northeast, per hour.
+Once those speeds reach 74 miles per hour, killing more than 200 people. the storm is classified as a hurricane.